static-frame/static-frame/doc/source/articles/upgrade.rst

 While immutable data reduces opportunities for error, it also offers performance advantages.
 For example, when replacing column labels with ``sf.Frame.relabel()``, underlying data is not copied.
 Instead, references to the same immutable arrays are shared between the old and new containers.
 Such "no-copy" operations are thus fast and light-weight.
-This is in contrast to what happens when doing the same thing in Pandas: when using the corresponding ``df.DataFrame.rename()`` method, a defensive copy of all data is required.
+This is in contrast to what happens when doing the same thing in Pandas: the corresponding Pandas method, ``df.DataFrame.rename()``, is forced to make a defensive copy of all underlying data.

->>> f.relabel(columns=lambda x: x.upper())
+>>> f.relabel(columns=lambda x: x.upper()) # Underlying arrays are not copied
 <Frame>
 <Index> MASS      CHARGE    <<U6>
 <Index>